bcgov/AzureFilesPoC/OneTimeActivities/ValidationProcess.md

 Your validation is considered successful when all these criteria are met:

+- ✅ Required GitHub secrets are properly configured and tracked
 - ✅ Authentication to Azure succeeds using OIDC
 - ✅ GitHub Actions workflows complete without errors
 - ✅ Terraform can create and destroy resources
 - ✅ Service principal has appropriate permissions
 - ✅ All validation resources are properly cleaned up
+- ✅ Credentials file accurately reflects the current state

 ## Applying This Process to Future Development